 allLightsOff function at this point.
 I wasn’t able to find a simple, neat solution to do this with Swift on Linux - if you have one I’d love to hear from you!

-Let me know what you’re up to with the Raspberry Pi — find me on Twitter.
+Let me know what you’re up to with the Raspberry Pi — get in touch via the Contact page.
 If you enjoyed this article, please share it far and wide!

 This article was updated on May 23rd 2020 — fixed link to wrong Swift library, thanks to keen eyed Dmitry for bringing this to my attention via Twitter.